 CDN (Content Delivery Network)

-A content delivery network (CDN) uses servers all around the world to help your website load as quickly as possible.
+A content delivery network (CDN) uses servers worldwide to help your website load as quickly as possible.
 This is a great way to speed up your site – which also helps with your SEO (search engine optimization).

 Bluehost offers a free, built-in CDN.
 GoDaddy does not.